 Identity theft is one of the biggest consumer theft crimes.
 It affects millions of Americans every year and costs them billions of dollars.

 ElitePersonalFinance has researched and published a plethora of content on identity theft, credit monitoring, and personal finance in general.
 We have decided to condense this treasure trove of information into a single article and tell you exactly what you NEED to know.

 Without further ado, let’s answer the most basic question…

-Identity theft or identity fraud occurs when someone uses your identity to pose as you in order to make purchases, take out loans, see the doctor, or open a new credit card.
+Identity theft or identity fraud occurs when someone uses your identity to pose as you to make purchases, take out loans, see the doctor, or open a new credit card.

 The most common form of identity theft is a result of a stolen credit card.
 The thief will take a stolen credit card and make purchases on it.
 Sometimes, they will use the credit card as proof of identification, as well.